- Jessie Buckley, Julie Walters, Sophie Okonedo

 Stories about self-discovery through overcoming adversity aren’t new by any means but there was something about Rose-Lynn’s story that was so fun to watch despite its predictable nature.
 She was such a dynamic personality and relatable that she was a blast to watch.
 She may not have always came across the right way, however, her enthusiasm and sheer determination was simply infectious.
 Of course with the film being about a country singer, the film would feature a few musical sequences.
 Even non-fans of country music should be entertained.

-The best part of the film, without a doubt, was Buckley’s performance as Rose-Lynn.
+The best part of Wild Rose, without a doubt, was Buckley’s performance as Rose-Lynn.
 She makes the film as it would not have worked nearly as well if not for her.
 The film lives or dies on the likability and reliability of Rose-Lynn and she was nothing but thanks to her incredible charisma and screen presence.
 She was a blast to watch and most importantly, she can definitely sing.
 Her chemistry with Walters as Marion was great as well, helping to sell their mother-daughter relationship.

 Suffice it to say that Jessie Buckley is going to be a star and that woman can definitely sing.